hschickdevs/100-Days-of-Code-Python/days051-060/day059/README.md

-# Harrison's Blog
+# Harrison's Developer Blog

 This unfinished-website is a refactor of a bootstrap template in order to run on a Flask Webapp.

-Articles are stored on the lighweight platform https://www.npoint.io/
+Articles are stored on a local sqlite database.

-Created with:
+📚 Tech Stack:
 - HTML, CSS, JS
 - Flask
 - Jinja
+- Sqlite / SQLAlchemy
+- Bootstrap

+Full CRUD operation:
+1. View all blog posts
+2. Update blog post
+3. Delete blog post
+4. Create blog post

 ___